Trout In The Classroom

 • Join student field trips in the spring to release TIC fingerlings, mainly by demonstrating fly tying, giving basic casting instruction and helping students seine the streams to identify bugs and critters the trout will feed on.
 These field trips are Monday through Friday and typically 9 AM - 1 PM.
 Remember, many employers permit community service time for help to programs including Trout in the Classroom.

-TIC desperately needs your help to successfully do these releases field days and complete the program for almost 1000 students who are the future of our chapter and organization.
-PPTU supports Trout in the Classroom (TIC) in Montgomery County (12 schools) Howard County (5 Schools) and one school each in Charles County, Anne Arundel County and Prince Georges County.
-A total of twenty schools with some having multiple release events.
+TIC desperately needs your help to successfully do these release field trips and complete the program for almost 1000 students who are the future of our chapter and organization.
+PPTU supports Trout in the Classroom (TIC) in Montgomery County (12 schools) Howard County (5 Schools) and one school each in Anne Arundel County, Prince Georges County and the District of Columbia.
+A total of twenty one schools with some having multiple release events.
 That means 40 – 60 volunteer assignments that need to be filled.
 Each of the releases will have a seasoned coordinator at the release so if you are a first time volunteer you won’t be thrown to the wolves.
 The releases start at about 9 am and last until 1 pm.
-Go to the Google Calendar called "MCPS TIC Release" to see the actual release dates.
+The Google Calendar called "MCPS TIC Release" will be live by March so you can see the actual release dates.
 To read more about the release activities, reference the TIC Needs You! article by Alan Burrows on Page 3 of the March 2023 Conservationist.

 • Montgomery County Schools meet at the Lodge at Little Seneca Creek.
 Go to the Google Calendar for release dates.
 Contact Alan Burrows at This email address is being protected from spambots.
 You need JavaScript enabled to view it. to volunteer.